 - Privacy: Use of Data Privacy is a concern for some.
 As mentioned above, Google gathers data from all its tools and uses this data to monetize.
 This information is all outlined in the terms and conditions that one signs when using the services.
 Some are nonetheless surprised and unhappy upon learning this fact.
-For this reason, some people may not want to use this service.
-This article from the UC Berkeley research team outlines some of the issues around consent, control of potentially sensitive information.
+Some people may not want to use this service as there are many issues around consent, control of potentially sensitive information.

-In this section, we will cover how users can plan their multi-stop routes using both the mobile app or the web application.
+This section will cover how users can plan their routes using both the mobile app and the web application.
 First of all, let’s highlight the steps to use the Google Maps app using a mobile device.

 The first step is to go and download the app.
-The app is free for both platforms, click below to download it:
+The Google route planner app is free for both platforms.

 Step 2: Open the App